ennanzhai/repaudit/README.md

 deployments of interest.

 In particular, RepAudit consists of three main components:
-1) a declarative domain-specific language, RAL, for cloud administrators to write auditing programs expressing diverse auditing tasks;
+1) A declarative domain-specific language, RAL, for cloud administrators to write auditing programs expressing diverse auditing tasks;
-2) a high-performance RAL
+2) A high-performance RAL
 auditing engine that generates the auditing results by accurately and efficiently analyzing the underlying structures of the target replication deployments; and
-3) an RAL-code generator that can automatically produce complex RAL programs based on easily written specifications.
+3) An RAL-code generator that can automatically produce complex RAL programs based on easily written specifications.